-1. Deconstruct & Reverse Engineer
+1. Deconstruct and Reverse Engineer

 For example, when you’re learning to play the guitar, learn how to press down a chord pattern with your fingers first without even trying to strum the chord.
 Once you are able to change between a couple of chord patterns, then add the strumming.

-2. Pareto Principle
+2. Use the Pareto Principle

-3. Make Stakes (not steaks)
+3. Make Stakes

 4. Record Yourself